 When used in conjunction with other physical therapy techniques, dry needling is most effective.
 Dry needling is another treatment tool, just like therapeutic exercise, spinal traction, other manual therapy techniques, and various modalities.
 It is often useful early in treatment to help break the pain cycle.

 Fast Track Physical Therapy is dedicated to providing comprehensive, individualized care for patients across Hendricks County and the Greater Indianapolis area.
-Five of our physical therapists are certified in dry needling treatments, in addition to many other certifications and techniques.
+All of our physical therapists are certified in dry needling treatments, in addition to many other certifications and techniques.

 To receive more information about Dry Needling treatment, our physical therapy programs, or to receive patient resources, please give us a call at (317) 209-1900 or contact us online.